-4. Take Daily Tests/Quizzes
+4. Take Daily Tests/ Quizzes

 5. Watch the News

-6. The HINDU is tailor-made for UPSC
+6. The HINDU is tailor-made for UPSC Civil Services Exam

 I would suggest reading at least two papers and personally, I read the Hindu and Indian Express (especially their Explained Section and Op-eds).
 Besides these two I also read relevant articles from The Post and other papers to get different perspectives.

 But if you have to choose one, then go for the Hindu.
-It has various sections like history/environment/agriculture/science and tech etc., which form the basis of the kind of questions asked.
+It has various sections like history/ environment/ agriculture/ science and tech etc., which form the basis of the kind of questions asked.

-One thing to remember is that you do not need a separate paper for economics as UPSC does not economics in a great depth.
+One thing to remember is that you do not need a separate paper for economics as UPSC does not do economics in great depth.
 You only need to have basic knowledge which is covered well in the business section of Hindu.

 7. Group Studies are not a Great Idea for Current Affairs